btsdigital/bot-api-contract/docs/pages/model/getWebhookInfo.md

 <p> This method is for getting url set for for service to get updates on.
 </p>
-<p> On succes WebhookInfo object with http code 200 is returned.
+<p> On succes <a href="https://btsdigital.github.io/bot-api-contract/webhookinfo.html">WebhookInfo</a> object with http code 200 is returned.
 </p>

 ## Endpoint